FractalBrew/geckocpp/README.md

 issue first (And including that you did this and what happened would be immensely helpful when filing the issue).

+1. Try running `mach build-backend`.
-1. Try restarting Visual Studio Code, re-open the file and wait 5 minutes to see if it resolves.
+2. Try restarting Visual Studio Code, re-open the file and wait 5 minutes to see if it resolves.
-2. Open the command palette, run `Mozilla: Reset Intellisense`, wait 5 minutes and see if it resolves.
+3. Open the command palette, run `Mozilla: Reset Intellisense`, wait 5 minutes and see if it resolves.

 Finally to provide some info for the issue open the command palette and run